Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Picard-Lefschetz approach

 In general, however, there will not be a single Morse flow over the entire domain, but rather it is necessary to consider a sequence of such flows.
 The reason for this is that if a point of stationary phase is encountered, the right-hand side of equation \eqref{eq:morseflow} vanishes, implying that the flow halts as the velocity $d \boldsymbol{\gamma} / d \lambda$ tends to zero.
 It is therefore necessary to attach a flow to each individual image, where the beginning (i.e., initial condition) of each segment corresponds to the end-point of the previous plus a small perturbation.
 Each such segment is referred to as a \emph{Lefschetz thimble} \citep{feld19,jow20,jow21}, the overall sum of which defines the contour we wish to integrate along; for mathematical details concerning the well-posedness of such flows, we refer the reader to \cite{witten11}.

 In summary, we design a 3-component contour $\Gamma$ by sequentially flowing from the origin according to \eqref{eq:morseflow} ($\gamma_{3}$), eventually joining to the real axis by introducing an arc $(\gamma_{2})$, which then connects back to the origin ($\gamma_{1}$), defining a closed contour.
 Furthermore, the integral along the arc $\gamma_{2}$ vanishes, under reasonable assumptions, by Jordan's lemma.
-The method described above can be used in the evaluation of the Fresnel-Kirchhoff integral \eqref{eq:diffint}.
-Some additional numerical details are given in the next section, while a worked example pertaining to the generalised Fresnel integral is given in the Appendix.
-Figure \ref{fig:cont} illustrates the core ideas involved in the PL evaluation.
+Some additional numerical details are given in the next section, while a worked example pertaining to the generalised Fresnel integral is given in the Appendix A. Figure \ref{fig:cont} illustrates the core ideas involved in the PL evaluation.